YugamPatel/YugamPatel/README.md

 <h2>📖 About Me</h2>

 <ul align="justify">
-<li>📚 Currently studying Computer Science at the University of Manitoba.</li>
+<li>📚 Pursuing a Computer Science degree at the University of Manitoba.</li>
 <li>👨🏻‍💻My journey started with a simple "Hello World," and since then, I've been hooked.</li>
-<li>💻 Adept Java Developer specialized in crafting efficient and scalable solutions.</li>
+<li>💻 Proficient in Java, with a focus on building efficient and scalable solutions.</li>
-<li>🧠 Armed with robust problem-solving skills.</li>
 <li>🌍 Every line of code is a step toward making the digital world better.</li>
 <li>🎯 Philosophy: Learn something new every day!.</li>
 <li>🤝 Open to co-op and job opportunities that align with my skills.</li>